 “The fight put up by the fish was unreal,” Martin said.
 “It just wouldn’t tire and wouldn’t give up.
 I kept saying we had to get it here or it would get into the logs, and then it would go downstream through logs and rocks to the next hole.
 It was an epic fight.”

 Before landing the giant Chetco king, Renner’s biggest salmon was around 20 pounds.
 His girlfriend treated him to the guided trip as a birthday present.

 After Renner landed the salmon, Anderson caught her first steelhead, a chrome-bright hen in front of the North Fork.

-- FishExplorer.com CA Blog: Fishing and Exercise (David Coulson)
+- FishExplorer.com CA Blog: Thoughts on Limits (David Coulson)